 The only way in which an individual can become addicted to opiates to the point at which he or she needs detox is if their use has become a regular part of his/her daily life.
 If an opiate addict is to stay sober after detox, he or she needs to relearn how to live life on a daily, even hourly basis without using these drugs.

-In order to accomplish this, routines and habits must change, along with people, places, and things that are triggers for relapse.
+To accomplish this, routines and habits must change, along with people, places, and things that are triggers for relapse.
 In many cases, making these changes on one’s own, without guidance and some level of therapy, is virtually impossible.
-The difficulty is not in an individual’s desire to stay sober, but rather in not having the knowledge of how to stay sober.
+The difficulty is not in an individual’s desire to stay sober, but rather in not knowing how to stay sober.

-This knowledge is something that addiction treatment professionals are trained to impart, and it is crucial for the sustained sobriety of any opiate addict.
+This knowledge is something that addiction treatment professionals are trained to impart, and it is crucial for the sustained sobriety of an opiate addict.

 Emotional Relapse Prevention

 Most addicts suffer from some form of trauma or internal pain that has likely been a silent contributor to their addiction and destructive behaviors.
 Without being able to recognize these issues and address them, the risk of relapse is drastically increased and can be only one stressful day away.
 Some of the most common causes of an addict’s internal suffering are:

 - Severe grief over a loss